aftialabs/morf-docs/Morf Syntax Reference.md

 The final section in the form description is the body section.
 Items in the body section are inside the items array.
 Each item begins with a type which set the type of object and is follow by optional settings which dictate it's behavior.

+### Form Objects

-The table below describes the valid item types.
+Form objects are defined by their type.
+The table below describes the valid types of form objects.

   | Syntax      | Description | Notes |
 | ----------- | ----------- | -------- |